DineEquity And Its 9% Dividend

 DineEquity's (DIN) share price has been in a consistent decline.
 The corporation owns two well-known restaurant franchises: Applebee's and International House of Pancakes (IHOP).
 Applebee's struggles mightily.
 Most recent data shows IHOP has been increasing its store count, but its comparable sales have declined into negative territory.

-Shareholders continue to be paid an $0.97 dividend, so that the stock currently yields close to 9% per annum.
+Shareholders continue to be paid a $0.97 dividend, so that the stock currently yields close to 9% per annum.
 However, with it having lost 43% thus far into 2017, and nearly 19% since May, the payments must have been of little comfort to investors.
 There would be at least two means for the shares to find support: On value or growth.
 New leadership, meaning a permanent CEO, could be needed to reignite sales and earnings, so at this time, a better argument could perhaps be made on undervaluation.

 However, there could be a serious problem with debt and creditors.
 Per the corporation's annual report,